SvenHerbers/XIAM-2NQ/README.md

 # XIAM-2NQ
-XIAM-2NQ is a spectral fitting code that handles up to two quadrupolar nuclei and 4 internal rotors.
-It is an extension of the original XIAM code by Hartwig, available at the PROSPE (http://info.ifpan.edu.pl/~kisiel/prospe.htm) website.
+XIAM-2NQ is a spectral fitting program for molecules containing up to two quadrupolar nuclei and four internal rotors.
+It extends the original XIAM code by Hartwig which is available at the [PROSPE](http://info.ifpan.edu.pl/~kisiel/prospe.htm) website.
-The repository contains all source files which can be compiled using the make file to create a linux applications.
-Alternatively, the files can be compiled in steps using the ifortran compiler by intel.
+This repository provides the complete source code required to build the program.
+A makefile is included for straightforward compilation on Linux systems.
+Alternatively, the source files can be compiled step-by-step using the Intel ifortran compiler.
-XIAMi2NQ.exe is a compiled executable using the Intel(R) Fortran Intel(R) 64 Compiler Classic for applications running on IA-32 (Version 2021.13.1).
+XIAMi2NQ.exe was built with the Intel(R) Fortran Intel(R) 64 Compiler Classic for applications running on IA-32 (Version 2021.13.1).
 Compilation was carried out using the following command line entries: <br/> ifort -c iamint.f <br/> ifort -c iamio.f <br/>